 – Seasonal workers from overseas, sending money home

-CREATIVE TEAM Produced by Documental Theatre, directed by multi-award winner Sarah Meadows, edited by Ngozi Ugochukwu, written by Stephen Myott, Lucy Bell and Emma Dennis-Edwards (BBC Writersroom), music direction by Ben Kwasi Burrell (Small Island at The National Theatre).
-Project to be creatively overseen by award-winning station, National Prison Radio.
+Co-produced by Documental Theatre and Exeter Phoenix, directed by multi-award winner Sarah Meadows, written by Stephen Myott, Lucy Bell and Emma Dennis-Edwards (BBC Writersroom) with more writers to be confirmed, music direction by Ben Kwasi Burrell (Small Island at The National Theatre) and sound editing by Jack Drewry (associate artist of Wardrobe Ensemble and artistic director of Tremolo Theatre).
+Sound Gallery’s Duncan Chave will be editing the micro-podcasts by contributors to accompany the series.
+The series will be produced by Exeter Phoenix’s Live Programme Coordinator, Naomi Turner, and will be creatively overseen by award-winning station, National Prison Radio.
 If you are interested in finding out more or would like to discuss broadcasting, contact lucy[at]documentaltheatre.co.uk

-PROPS radio series is part-funded by Golsoncott Foundation.
+PROPS radio series is funded by Golsoncott Foundation, Arts Council England and Audio Content Fund